 - We recently launched a new tea in partnership with the Grateful Dead called Grateful Tea

 TeaTiff Picks: Tropical Sunset.
 A breeze blows past your cheek and brings with it the scent of tropical fruits.
 This tea will inspire thoughts of warm sandy beaches and a fruit stand.
-This tea has great tropical flavors that coalesce perfectly with the green tea.
+This tea has great tropical flavors that coalesce perfectly with green tea.